hugoeditor/hugocms/readme.md

 3. Call up the CMS via your own domain with '/edit' appended.

-4. (Optional) Copy the license files sent by mail into the 'hugocms' directory.
+4. (Optional) Copy the license files sent by email into the “hugocms” directory to use the full functionality of the Pro version.

 5. Set the password and startup settings for the CMS.